What your local Jobcentre Plus can do for you

 Other useful links

-As well as all the help your local Jobcentre Plus can provide, there’s lots of other support online, whether you are looking for a job right now, wanting to find out which benefits you are entitled to, or if you want to boost your skills.
+There’s also lots of other support online, whether you are looking for a job right now, wanting to find out which benefits you are entitled to, or if you want to boost your skills.

 In fact, if you have a work coach you could discuss some of these options and use them at home after you’ve visited your Jobcentre Plus.